-We no longer own the Naramata lavender farm and it has been decommissioned.
-However, we do have another, smaller, private farm in Naramata, where we grow approx. 400 lavender plants of the varieties that we need to make our products.
 We have also added a bit of "new stuff" to our selection, such as lavender chocolate, orange blossom lavender tea, bubble bath, as well as a line of hand-made rosewater products.
-My original landscape paintings are also still available, as well as our popular French table linen.
+My original landscape paintings are still available, too.

-Thank-you to all for your continued patronage and support, against all odds, we had an exceptionally great season.
+Thank-you to all for your continued patronage.
+Against all odds, we had an exceptionally great season.
 We wouldn't be able to do it without you!

 Follow us on Facebook under <https://www.facebook.com/forestgreenman> for product and opening hour updates and on Instagram https://www.instagram.com/forestgreenmanlavender/, where we like to just generally update about our silly life.